adedomin/CSC450-project-proposal/final/final.md

 ### 1.1.1. shcaml

-Shells have very powerful uses;
+Shells are very powerful tools.
-this is why most systems use a shell as the most basic UI for interacting with a operating system.
+In many cases, they also serve as the most basic ui of an operating system.
-Sometimes it's ideal to use these features to handle interprocess communication.
+Most shells allow for tying streams of multiple processes togethet, allowing for interprocess communication.
+Such mechanisms is what allows shells to complete complex tasks.
-This is also why many programming languages provide  the ability to spawn shells--functions like system(), in the standard library.
+Because of this, many programming languages provide the ability to spawn shells.
+An example is the function system(), in the standard C library.
-The power of the shell was not lost to some OCaml--a functional language, developers;
+The power of the shell was not lost to some OCaml[^ocaml] developers;
-these developers created, shcaml.
-This library offered a more powerful shell spawning construct for the OCaml language.
+these developers created shcaml. shcaml, a library, offers a more powerful shell spawning construct for the OCaml language.
-One such feature of the library gave the user the ability to utilize OCaml functions as a go-between two programs.
+A feature of shcaml allowed one to tie OCaml code with external commands as a sort of intermediate go-between.
-This allowed for powerful data-wrangling functional compositions that could take in data from shells and output or exchange structured documents [@shcaml].
+This allowed for powerful data-wrangling functional compositions that could  take in data from shell commands and transform them into structured outputs [@shcaml].

+[^ocaml]: OCaml is a popular functional language.

 ### 1.1.2.
 Named Pipe Shells

 Another way of attaining structured inputs and outputs is through an object system.
-One attempt at object oriented shells attempted to make use of named pipes and file descriptors to mimic objects [@oosh].
+One attempt at object oriented shells utilized named pipes and file descriptors to mimic objects [@oosh].
-This resulted in a new process for every object; this comes with great performance cost.
+This resulted in a new process for every object; which created object encapsulation.

-Each object still has limitations in terms of functionality.
+Each object still has limitations in terms of functionality;
 They are basically just another shell with its own encapsulated data.
+As a result, each object requires its own process, so large number of objects requires large amounts of processes.
+Named pipes are not as secure as other means of interprocess communication;
-It also incurs security risks since processes can write and listen to the objects' named pipes.
+This is because anyone with the same user privileges can write to and read from named pipes.

 ### 1.1.3.
 Lisp Shells

-Lisp--another functional like language, shells have been other ways of trying to add ;
-examples are like Scheme Shell, and other toy, academic ones [@shcaml][@lispsh].
+Lisp--another language that is function-oriented, shells have been other ways of trying to add structure. examples are like Scheme Shell, and other academic ones [@shcaml][@lispsh].
 The advantage lisp gives over other languages, which makes it suitable for shells, is that the program and data have the same form [@lispsh];
+lisp code is effectively a mutable abstract syntax tree.
-this comes in handy in meta programming, where programs can dynamically change to handle certain data.
+This property comes in handy in meta programming, where programs can dynamically change to handle certain data.
-It is also a closed language, as in, one can pull from data that is in an outer function.
+It is also a closed language, as in, one can pull from data that is in an outer functions.
 Closure property is what gives lisp its ability to resemble structured documents.
-In a way, one can make a lisp-like dialect using JSON.
+Since lisp code is already in a abstract syntax tree form, JSON documents can represent lisp code.

 ### 1.1.4.
 Powershell

 Projects like Powershell are built on the .NET runtime and can thus utilize all of the language features therein.
 The streaming pipelines in Powershell are merely .NET classes which allow for some structural correctness and parsing [@shcaml][@monadshell].
-As a result, Microsoft prefers to call more than just a shell, but a whole "automation and configuration management framework."
+As a result, Microsoft prefers to call it more than just a shell, but a whole "automation and configuration management framework."
-One that is capable of handling structured data such as JSON, XML, CSV, etc, REST APIs, and object models.
+This framework comes with a handful of features, like the capability of handling structured data such as JSON, XML, CSV, etc, REST APIs, and object models.

 ### 1.1.5.
 Ansible

 Tools like Ansible, are not quite shells, but are domain specific languages which solve similar problems.
-Ansible and Salt Stack use code generation and a strongly structured document--"playbook", to construct python code.
+Ansible and Salt Stack use code generation and structured document format called yaml, to construct python code.
 Since python is a general purpose language, it handles structured and typed data much better than shell code.
 Ansible as a result has become a cornerstone of modern IT automation, provisioning and configuration management;
-many of these problems require working with such data.
+many of those listed problems require working with such data.

-The next few sections will cover some background on important topics and issues.
+The next few sections will cover some background on important topics and issues around this space, basically what these prior works tried to solve.
-It is necessary to convey the importance of the project as a whole.
+Thus the next sections convey the problem that is being solved.

 1.2.
 Service-oriented Architecture
 ----------------------------------